lucabriguglia/OpenCQRS/README.md

 }
 ```

-And add the following check in the Configure method:
+And add the following check in the Configure method (for CosmosDb SQL (DocumentDB) only):

 ```C#
 public void Configure(IApplicationBuilder app, IOptions<CosmosDBSettings> settings)